CNES/aviso-fes/docs/source/pyfes.rst

 sacrifices some accuracy.
 Regardless of the chosen precision, all internal computations are performed using double precision.

+PyFES can now run two prediction engines:

+* **FES/Darwin** (``engine: fes``): the historical engine using Schureman/Darwin
+  nodal corrections and admittance handling.
+* **PERTH5/Doodson** (``engine: perth5``): a Doodson-number-based engine that
+  supports group modulations and multiple inference interpolation modes.

+Both engines share the same high-level API; you select the engine in the YAML configuration and PyFES automatically instantiates the matching runtime settings.

 Tidal models are configured via a YAML file detailing the configurations for tide elevation calculations and the radial model for tide loading effects.
 These models can be set up to utilize either a Cartesian grid or LGP discretization.